ReactiveX/RxJava/README.md

 ### Continuations

 Sometimes, when an item has become available, one would like to perform some dependent computations on it.
-This is sometimes called **continuations** and, depending on what should happen and what types are involed, may involve various operators to accomplish.
+This is sometimes called **continuations** and, depending on what should happen and what types are involved, may involve various operators to accomplish.

 #### Dependent